tigera-solutions/calicocloud-kaas-workshop-demo/modules/joining-calico-cloud.md

     ```

 7. Configure Felix to collect TCP stats - this uses eBPF TC program and requires miniumum Kernel version of v5.3.0.
 Further [documentation](https://docs.tigera.io/visibility/elastic/flow/tcpstats)

+   >Calico Cloud/Enterprise can collect additional TCP socket statistics.
+While this feature is available in both iptables and eBPF dataplane modes, it uses eBPF to collect the statistics.
+Therefore it requires a recent Linux kernel (at least v5.3.0/v4.18.0-193 for RHEL).

     ```bash
     kubectl patch felixconfiguration default -p '{"spec":{"flowLogsCollectTcpStats":true}}'